-At the beginning of RSHE teaching the class will discuss and create a 'working agreement', adding to the class charters already set up in PSHE lessons.
+At the beginning of RSHE teaching the class will discuss and create a 'working agreement'.
 Confidentiality will be included within this agreement so pupils are clear of the limits of confidentiality that can be guaranteed by a teacher.

-Distancing techniques such as the use of the Jigsaw characters within RSHE avoids pupils feeling under pressure to participate or disclose information beyond that which is appropriate or feels comfortable.
-This strategy makes RSHE and PSHE more accessible to all pupils including those who may have experienced unhealthy relationships and/or abuse.
+Distancing techniques such as the use of characters within RSHE avoids pupils feeling under pressure to participate or disclose information beyond that which is appropriate or feels comfortable.
+This strategy makes RSHE more accessible to all pupils including those who may have experienced unhealthy relationships and/or abuse.

 Teachers will signpost pupils to information relevant to the topic being taught to ensure safe sources of information, advice and guidance are provided.
-Teachers will also work closely with the school's pastoral system to advise on topic coverage so that the school can be responsive to pupil's pastoral needs and safeguarding arrangements can be actioned efficiently if required.
+Teachers will also work closely with the school's pastoral system to advice on topic coverage so that the school can be responsive to pupil's pastoral needs and safeguarding arrangements can be actioned efficiently if required.